FastSurfer-CC: A robust, accurate, and comprehensive framework for corpus callosum morphometry: Discussion

 \section{Discussion}

 Overall, we propose a fast, robust, and accurate framework for corpus callosum morphometry.
 We have validated its components individually and also showed that it outperforms the state-of-the-art with respect to sensitivity for a group comparison of Huntington's disease.
 Furthermore, our method offers improved sub-segmentation approaches and additional downstream metrics.
 Besides corpus callosum analysis, our framework can be used for head pose normalization, which provides a fast alternative to rigid template registration and can aid as initialization of other affine or non-linear registration tasks.
-Since the alignment takes only seconds, it can be employed to preprocess large datasets and is applicable in real-time applications, e.g., for QC'ing orientation angles in diffusion MRI.
+Since the alignment takes only seconds, it can be employed to preprocess large datasets and is applicable in real-time applications, e.g., for quality control of orientation angles in diffusion MRI.

 Our evaluation is specifically designed to consider the performance on unseen data of the difficult test-set to evaluate critical method robustness.
 This includes cases with brain lesions, strong atrophy, and artifacts, which were unseen during training.
 Our experiments and results demonstrate that both our method and previous state-of-the-art methods show excellent average performance on randomly sampled cases.
 In a preliminary setting, we established an inter-rater reliability for segmentation of 0.950 (CC DSC) and 0.852 (FN DSC).
 With performance around that same level for our method, further distinction between methods is increasingly hampered by this inter-rater reliability threshold.
-The localization equally is highly accurate (typically less than one voxel error).
-The performance of the state-of-the-art methods Yuki, CCSeg, and acpc\_detect is similar, yet slightly lower on high-quality data.
+Equally, the localization is highly accurate (typically less than one voxel error).
+The performance of the state-of-the-art methods Yuki, CCSeg, and acpc\_detect is similar, yet slightly lower on high-quality data.\R{R:no_DL} \defquotedtext{Q:no_DL}{We note that our method is the only deep learning–based segmentation approach included in the comparison, reflecting the limited availability of accessible and reusable deep learning methods for corpus callosum analysis and its related sub-tasks.
+Consequently, some of the observed improvements are likely attributable to the adoption of this more recent methodological paradigm.}